-The advance notice provisions of our bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2026 annual meeting of stockholders must be made in writing and submitted to our Corporate Secretary at the address above no earlier than [December 6, 2026] and no later than 5:00 p.m., ET on [February 4, 2026] and must otherwise be a proper matter for action by the stockholders.
-We advise you to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of our 2026 annual meeting of stockholders is before [July 13, 2026] or after [September 11, 2026].
+The advance notice provisions of our bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2026 annual meeting of stockholders must be made in writing and submitted to our Corporate Secretary at the address above no earlier than January 5, 2026 and no later than 5:00 p.m., ET on February 4, 2026 and must otherwise be a proper matter for action by the stockholders.
+We advise you to review our bylaws, which contain additional requirements about advance notice of stockholders is before July 13, 2026 or after September 11, 2026.
 The above procedures and requirements are only a summary of the provisions in our bylaws regarding stockholder nominations of directors and proposals of business to be considered by the stockholders.
 Please refer to our bylaws for more information on stockholder proposal requirements.